-Horizontal Line: The flight path of an aircraft when flown on a constant heading at a constant altitude.
-In the case of gliders, the horizontal line will not always be of constant altitude.

-Horizontal S: Two consecutively flown 5/8 loops from Sub-Family 7.5.1 - 7.5.8.

-H/C (Hors Concours): A pilot who is not competing for a trophy as the single entrant in a category.

-Humpty Bump: Common name given to any of the figures from sub-families 8.4.1. to 8.4.28.
-Also simply called a "humpty".

-Immelmann: Common name given to a Family 7 figure consisting of an inside half-loop up followed immediately by a half slow roll to upright.

-Inside: Same as "positive".
-Used primarily to describe positive looping figures and snap rolls.

-Interior Line: Any straight line segment, other than the horizontal entry and exit lines, which go to make up a basic Aresti figure.

-Intermediate: The third of the five categories of aerobatic competition.
-Intermediate competitors fly three programs: a Known Compulsory program which changes each year, a Free Program of their own design, and an Unknown Program.

-Interruption, Program: An interruption in the normal, unbroken sequence of flying each figure of a contest program.
+- Horizontal 8: Common name given to any of the figures from subfamilies 7.8.1. to 7.8.8.
+Also called a "lay-down eight." - Horizontal Line: The flight path of an aircraft when flown on a constant heading at a constant altitude.
+In the case of gliders, the horizontal line will not always be of constant altitude. - Horizontal S: Two consecutively flown 5/8 loops from Sub-Family 7.5.1 7.5.8. - H/C (Hors Concours): A pilot who is not competing for a trophy as the single entrant in a category. - Humpty Bump: Common name given to any of the figures from subfamilies 8.4.1. to 8.4.28.
+Also simply called a "humpty". - IAC International Aerobatic Club: The IAC, a division of the National Aeronautic Association and the Experimental Aircraft Association, is the sole organization responsible for the administration, management, and promotion of the sport of aerobatics in the United States under the auspices of the Fédération Aéronautique Internationale (See FAI). - Immelmann: Common name given to a Family 7 figure consisting of an inside half-loop up followed immediately by a half slow roll to upright. - Inside: Same as "positive".
+Used primarily to describe positive looping figures and snap rolls. - Interior Line: Any straight line segment, other than the horizontal entry and exit lines, which go to make up a basic Aresti figure. - Intermediate: The third of the five categories of aerobatic competition.
+Intermediate competitors fly three programs: a Known Compulsory program which changes each year, a Free Program of their own design, and an Unknown Program. - Interruption, Program: An interruption in the normal, unbroken sequence of flying each figure of a contest program.
 A program interruption may be intentionally taken by a pilot (e.g., to gain altitude) or unintentionally incurred through pilot error (e.g., turning the wrong way on the x-axis).
-In all cases, a program interruption will result in penalty points being assessed against the pilot's total score for the flight.

-Judges, IAC Approved List of: A list of current and approved Judges maintained by IAC.
-Only Judges from this list, or another organization approved by the IAC, can be used at IAC sanctioned competitions.

-Judges, National: The highest level of IAC Judges.
-National judges may judge at any IAC contest including the U.S. National Aerobatic and U.S. National Glider Aerobatic Championships.

-K-Factor: The difficulty factor for each maneuver taken from the Aresti Aerobatic Catalogue, which, when added together, becomes the "K" for a figure.
-The higher the K-Factor, the more difficult the maneuver and the more potential points to be gained.

-Known Compulsory Program: A different sequence of figures for each category, Sportsman through Unlimited, published at the beginning of each contest year.
+In all cases, a program interruption will result in penalty points being assessed against the pilot's total score for the flight. - Judges, IAC Approved List of: A list of current and approved Judges maintained by IAC.
+Only Judges from this list, or another organization approved by the IAC, can be used at IAC sanctioned competitions. - Judges, National: The highest level of IAC Judges.
+National judges may judge at any IAC contest including the U.S. National Aerobatic and U.S. National Glider Aerobatic Championships. - Judges, Regional: The first level of IAC Judges.
+Regional judges may judge at any IAC contest except the U.S. National Aerobatic and U.S. National Glider Aerobatic Championships. - K-Factor: The difficulty factor for each maneuver taken from the Aresti Aerobatic Catalogue, which, when added together, becomes the "K" for a figure.
+The higher the K-Factor, the more difficult the maneuver and the more potential points to be gained. - Known Compulsory Program: A different sequence of figures for each category, Sportsman through Unlimited, published at the beginning of each contest year.
 The first Known Compulsory is a qualification flight.
 (See 5.2)